platformsh/platformsh-docs/docs/src/gettingstarted/developing/dev-environments/merge.md

 {{< asciinema src="videos/asciinema/snap-merge-restore.cast" >}}

 {{< note >}}
-The `--project` flag is not needed if you are running the `platform` command from within your local repository.
+The `--project` flag isn't needed if you are running the `platform` command from within your local repository.
 {{< /note >}}